nevenjovanovic/marulic-enjambements/README.md

 # Annotation principles #

 The *Judita* is annotated throughout (Jud., 6 Cantos, 2126 verses).
-From the *Davidias* (Dav., 14 Cantos, 6765 verses) I annotated a sample containing Cantos 1, 2, 7, 8, 9 (2479 verses).
+From the *Davidias* (Dav., 14 Cantos, 6764 verses) I annotated a sample containing Cantos 1, 2, 7, 8, 9, 13, 14 (3338 verses, some 49% of the total number).

 We distinguish four levels of enjambements.